 How Harassment Affects Divorce

 If you’re facing any form of domestic violence, abuse, or harassment during your divorce, seek professional help immediately.
 Not only will seeking help deliver you and your loved ones from a dangerous situation, but it can also protect your future.
 Proving your spouse is verbally abusive or harassing you can lead to him or her losing custody of children.
 A judge must consider the best interests of the child when creating parental responsibility arrangements.
 A history of verbal abuse or harassment can lead to you getting primary parenting responsibilities of your child instead of your spouse.
-Our lawyers are some of the best Sacramento family law attorneys around.
+Our lawyers are some of the best Sacramento divorce attorneys around.
 If your divorce case involves abuse or harassment, contact us so that we can help the navigation process through this difficult situation.